Beach Cleanup – Individuals

 4. Make a plan for the rubbish collection

-During your site visit, locate the nearest bins (rubbish and recycling).
+During your site visit, locate the nearest bins (rubbish and recycling) to see if you can leave your rubbish there.
 It is easier if you have different coloured bags to differentiate recycling from general waste.
 Before your event, contact the government hotline 1823 via email, app or phone to arrange rubbish pickup.
-Leave bags well above the high tide line.
+If the FEHD advises you to do so, leave bags well above the high tide line.

 5. Make it Fun!